manikandan-ravikiran/complex-assignments/README.md

 *NOTE:* The, datasets are already processsed, features are extracted and pickled for replication purposes.
 Due to privacy restrictions we dont release any datasets in raw format.
 If you need data for research purposes.
 Please send an email to mravikiran3@gatech.edu along with details on your research.

 ## Code Organization
-* The code organization is with respect to research questions in paper https://manikandan-ravikiran.github.io/files/edtech1.pdf.
+* The code organization is with respect to research questions in paper https://tinyurl.com/yay77mdy.
 * Each *RQx (RQ1.1,RQ1.2,...RQ3.2)* fold answers one or more of the research question and contains two sub folders namely **code** and **data**.
 Each of the RQx folder code could be run individually without any cross dependency across the project, so in a sense the codes are self contained.

-## Replication & Execution
+## Result Reproducability & Execution

 Following details shows relationship to code and Tables of results in https://manikandan-ravikiran.github.io/files/edtech1.pdf.
 Each code could be run individually without any cross dependency.
 To reproduce a results, execute corresponding Ipython notebook as mentioned below.